BlitzCreag/github-slideshow/_posts/0000-01-02-BlitzCreag.md

 layout: slide
 title: "Welcome to our second slide!"
 ```
-Your text
+Something Witty
-use the left arrow to go back
+Use the left arrow to go back